arantespp/MyZettelkasten/notes/ChunkingAndMemory.md

 - Chunking is a memorization method in which you group pieces of information in groups.
 - This technique helps you memorize better because our [Short-Term Memory](ShortTermMemory.md) cannot retain a lot of information at the same time.
   - When we group, we can retain the groups instead of each piece of information.
-- Also, chunking improves our creativity because we need to create a meaningful connection between groups.
+- Also, chunking improves our creativity because we need to create a meaningful connection amoung groups.

 ## References